Council Tax Reduction

 The amount of Local Housing Allowance you will get will still depend on your income and savings.
 It is only the way that we work out the maximum Housing Benefit you could get that is changing.
 More details of LHA and the indicative levels are on our website.
 Please see the links near the top right hand side of this page for more details.

 In addition to these schemes The Highland Council has a cash-limited fund to help our customers meet some housing costs.
-If you need financial help to pay your rent and/or Council Tax and you are in receipt of Housing Benefit and/or Council Tax Benefit you may be eligible for a Discretionary Housing Payment.
+If you need financial help to pay your rent and/or Council Tax and you are in receipt of Housing Benefit and/or Council Tax Reduction you may be eligible for a Discretionary Housing Payment.

 Healthy Homes for Highland